George Jewett: Later years and family

 Jewett went on to practice medicine in the Chicago area.
 Jewett returned to Ann Arbor in 1899.
 At the time of the 1900 census, he was living in Ann Arbor with his parent.
 He listed his occupation at that time as janitor, while his sister Mary was a music teacher, and his father continued to be employed as a blacksmith.

 Jewett later opened a business in Ann Arbor called The Valet, referred to in some sources as a dry cleaning shop and in others as a cleaning and pressing shop.
 Jewett's shop was located on State Street, between the Congregational Church and Newberry Hall; Jewett delivered finished work by horse and carriage.

 Jewett was married on November 4, 1901, to Lillian Zebbs.
 They had two children, George H. Jewett (1902–1977) and Richard Jewett (born 1908).

-Jewett died suddenly in 1908 at the age of 38, leaving his wife, Lillian, and two sons; his son Richard was eight days old when his father died.
+Jewett died unexpectedly of a heart attack in 1908 at the age of 38, leaving his wife, Lillian, and two sons; his son Richard was eight days old when his father died.
 Richard was the father of Coleman Jewett, well known Ann Arbor athlete, educator and craftsman, and grandfather of Michael Jewett, the host of 89.1 Jazz heard on weekday afternoons on WEMU radio.

 Jewett is buried at Forest Hill Cemetery in Ann Arbor.
 He was inducted into the Pioneer High School Hall of Fame in March 2004.